aregtech/areg-sdk/README.md

 ## More than embedded

-Embedded applications developed with the help of _AREG framework_ do not need to adapt additional IoT mist computing enabling layers to increase the visibility in the network.
-Current 2 types of services (local and public) help to keep the design and architecture of the entire embedded software homogeneous, where Local services are used in multithreading and the Public services are used in multi-processing communication.
+Embedded applications developed with the help of _AREG framework_ do not need to adapt additional IoT mist enabling layers to increase the visibility in the network.
+Current 2 types of services (local and public) help to keep the design and architecture of the entire software homogeneous, where Local services are used in multithreading and the Public services are used in multi-processing communication.

 The guiding principles of AREG framework are:
 * The network of connected devices provides information, instead of simply data.